-Discontinuing new creation of legacy custom bots and classic apps
+Discontinuing support for legacy custom bots and classic apps

 What's changing